Depew, Oklahoma

 Depew is a town in Creek County, Oklahoma, United States.
 It is 41 miles southwest of Tulsa.
-The population was 476 at the 2010 census, a decline of 15.6 percent from the figure of 564 recorded in 2000.
+The population was 411 at the 2020 census.
 The town was named in honor of New York Senator Chauncey Depew.

 History

 Depew began as a settlement named Hall in 1898, when the St. Louis and Oklahoma City Railroad (later merged into the St. Louis and San Francisco Railway) built a line between Sapulpa and Oklahoma City.
 In 1901, Walter F. Malley named the community, gave it the present name and opened a post office.